python-cmd2/cmd2/docs/features/completion.rst

 CompletionItem For Providing Extra Context
 ------------------------------------------

-When tab-completing things like a unique ID from a database, it can often be beneficial to provide the user with some extra context about the item being completed, such as a description.
+When tab completing things like a unique ID from a database, it can often be beneficial to provide the user with some extra context about the item being completed, such as a description.
 To facilitate this, ``cmd2`` defines the ``CompletionItem`` class which can be returned from any of the 4 completion